13 JULY 2018

 The following images are just SOME of those taken by us or our happy customers and demonstrate that, you do not have to pay a fortune for a days fishing, with plenty of variety in the catch, at Hua Hin Fishing Lodge – join us for a great day out.

 We appreciate customer feedback, both good and the very occasional not so good, so that we can improve our services to ALL of our customers.
 At Hua Hin Fishing Lodge, we aim to provide simply a great fishing experience, coupled with good service and honest value for money, for all of our guests, their families and friends.

-ESTABLISHED MORE THAN 12 YEARS AGO, WE HAVE SIMPLY THE BEST VALUE, FAMILY FRIENDLY, FRESHWATER, CATCH & RELEASE**, LAKE FISHING IN HUA HIN.
+ESTABLISHED IN 2003, WE STILL HAVE AND WILL ALWAYS HAVE, SIMPLY THE BEST VALUE, FAMILY FRIENDLY, QUALITY, FRESHWATER, CATCH & RELEASE**, LAKE FISHING IN HUA HIN.

 Don’t just take our word for it – come on over and check us out!